Akash2Sharma/Calculator/README.md

 # Calculator
-Its a very simple calculator,coded in JAVA Language
+Its a very simple calculator,coded in JAVA Language.

 Just need to have a JRE & JDK and its good to go as a perfect applet